Let us know the difference between the various types of plastics.

 - Polypropylene (PP) – Polypropylene has superior rigidity, heat resistance, and water and chemical resistance.

 - Ethylene-Vinyl Alcohol Copolymer (EVOH) – EVOH has an excellent gas barrier performance to oxygen and also provides high flavor protection and high oil and abrasion resistance.

-- Polypropylene Terephthalate (PET) – It provides higher heat resistance, transparency and strength, and can be used for various purposes.
+- Polyethylene Terephthalate (PET) – It provides higher heat resistance, transparency and strength, and can be used for various purposes.

 - Polyvinyl Chloride (PVC) – Itis naturally clear, has extremely good resistance to oils, and has very low oxygen transmission.
 It provides an excellent barrier to most gases and its drop impact resistance is also very good.
 This semi-rigid material is also very chemically resistant, but it is vulnerable to solvents.

 There are various properties of different types of resins which need to be understood before purchasing any plastic container.
 The physical properties of resins, their permeability to different substances and their resistance to different substances differ to great extent.